-"Whom (Jesus) God hath set forth to be a propitiation through faith in his blood, to declare his righteousness for the remission (forgiveness) of sins that are past...To declare, I say, at this time his righteousness: that he might be just, and the justifier of him which believeth in Jesus.
-Therefore we conclude that a man is justified by faith without the deeds of the law."
-Romans 3:25, 26, 28
+"Whom God has set forth to be a propitiation through faith, in His blood, for a demonstration of His righteousness, because in His forbearance God had passed over the sins previously committed, to prove His righteousness at this present time so that He might be just and be the justifier of him who has faith in Jesus.
+Therefore we conclude that a man is justified by faith without the works of the law."
+Romans 3:25, 26, 28 MEV

-"Therefore being justified by faith, we have peace with God through our Lord Jesus Christ."
-Romans 5:1
+"Therefore, since we have been justified by faith, we have peace with God through our Lord Jesus Christ."
+Romans 5:1 MEV

 Will you today admit you've come up short of God's standard and that you stand guilty before a holy God?

 Will you confess to God that you have broken His law repeatedly?

 Will you turn to God in faith and cast yourself on God's provision - Jesus Christ?

 Will you trust Him to be your Savior today?